top of page

 Introduction

 We are all familiar with the word, “comfort”.
 Sometimes we need it and sometimes we are called upon to provide it.
 Sometimes it is weak and elusive and sometimes we cling to it as a lifeline.
 We all search for it in times of fear and trouble.
 We crave it in times of loss.
 It is a noble calling to be a comforter.
-From time to time we are all in need of comfort, but when we are called upon to comfort how to we rise to the level that is needed.
+From time to time we are all in need of comfort, but when we are called upon to comfort how do we rise to the level that is needed.
 In this Bible study we will explore what the Word of God teaches about both needing and providing comfort, and what better Teacher than the Comforter, Himself, the Holy Spirit of God.

-Before we begin our first session, in order to give us context, let us examine one of many promises of comfort that God gave to Israel and, is also ours, by adoption through faith in the shed blood of Christ.
+Before we begin our first session, in order to give us context, let us examine one of many promises of comfort that God gave to Israel and, a promise that is also ours, by adoption through faith in the shed blood of Christ.
 Please read Psa.121 together with your group.
 These beautiful verses remind us that the God Who knows all and sees all holds us in His hand.

 Please note: In this study, as in all others, it is important to read all Scripture references for yourself that you may know what God has to say.